 I've learned some things along the way about behavior change:

 - Before you can change, you need people around you who think you are awesome.
 Instead of looking at everything you do critically, they see and encourage your potential.
 I happened upon this - I found a boss, Susan Feldman at IDC, and my husband, Ted, about the same time.
 Before I met them, I didn't think there was any reason someone would think I was exceptional so I didn't object to being treated poorly.
 It turns out everyone is exceptional - and everyone deserves to be surrounded by at least a few people who understand that and encourage it.
 It is so critical that you find those people or be that person for someone else.
 Our organizations do a crap job of doing this for us - you must seek those people out yourself.
-By being with people who support you, you will start to belief that maybe you can change for the better - and you want to because they think it's possible.
+By being with people who support you, you will start to believe that maybe you can change for the better - and you want to because they think it's possible.

 - Reading The Power of Habit clarified some fundamentals needed for habit change: the mechanics of the change (what you will do differently), the belief that you can change and a community that supports and reinforces the change.
 This is one of the reasons I post my running to Facebook - to create positive social reinforcement from my community and make myself accountable to them.
 Find people who have made the same change you are looking to make - it is incredibly powerful.